 Hypothetical $3,500 Contribution From Ages 16 to 21 With 8% Returns Until Age 68

 The compounding example is a hypothetical example that assumes a $3,500 annual contribution and annual 8% return.
-Also assumes that an investor stays below the income limitations to contribute to a Roth IRA which are less than $146,000 for full eligibility for single filers and leass than $230,000 for full eligibility for married filers as of October 2024.
+Also assumes that an investor stays below the 2025 income limitations to contribute to a Roth IRA which are less than $150,000 for full eligibility for single filers and less than $236,000 for full eligibility for married filers.
 The example doesn’t represent any particular investment and is for illustrative purposes only to show the mathematical concept of compounding.
 It does not account for inflation, and the rate is not guaranteed.
 Taxes are not included in the calculations.
 Investments are subject to risk, including the loss of principal.

 Parents Can Help

-Parents can encourage their teens to save by offering matching contributions or gifting contributions to help reach the desired amounts.
-This not only increases the financial benefits, but also teaches valuable lessons about saving and investing.
-Note that the amount the parents contribute is still subject to the child’s earned income that they declare to the IRS (IRS rules don’t specify where contributions come from as long as they don’t exceed the child’s earned income for the year).
+While parents are allowed to contribute to a teen’s Roth IRA, it’s crucial to note that the amount parents contribute is still subject to the child’s earned income that they declare to the IRS.
+IRS rules don’t specify where contributions come from as long as they don’t exceed the child’s earned income for the year.

 Benefits of a Roth IRA